 Soon after his wealthy father died, I married Truxtun Beale and we moved to Washington, D.C. where I spent much time alone in his mother’s elegant Decatur House, across from the White House, while he traveled to Central Europe and Siberia and other rough places he couldn’t take me.
 In two years we nevertheless managed to have a son, Walker.

-“I don’t want to live with your mother or on Tejon Ranch anymore,” I say.
+“I don’t want to live with your mother anymore,” I said.

 “We don’t have you.”

 “The kind that enables you to live in luxury.”